parijatmishra/tf-eks-demo/README.md

 ### Querying Resource Metrics

-Now that metrics-server is installed, we can query aggregated resource metrics, using, for e.g., the `kubectl top` command:
+Now that Metrics Server is installed, we can query aggregated resource metrics, using, for e.g., the `kubectl top` command:

 ```
 kubectl top nodes